AnushkaHegde/In-Vehicle-Coupon-Recommendation-ML-Project/README.md

 2. Do we need to do normalization or standardization?
 3. Can the OridinalEncoder automatically detect the intrinsic order of the varible and assign corresponding values to it?

+Based on the understanding of those questions, several trails can be done.